fabienfoerster/autoreply/README.md

 heroku config:set TWITTER_ACCESS_TOKEN_SECRET=XXX
 ```

-And you are good to go <3
+And you are good to go <3 ( just turn on the worker in the heroku dashboard ;)